ksgwxfan/climate-parser/README.md

 #### Reports

 These functions return robust climatological data, including all-time statistics and for climatological eras, incremented by 5 years.
-This allows you to see how the averages changed over time, as comparisons usually only take place against one time period.
+This is what I refer to climatological-tendency.
+This allows you to see how the averages changed over time, as comparisons of a day's data usually only takes place against one time period.

 `dayReport(m,d)` :: Collects and returns statistics for all specified days in the record `weekReport(m,d)` :: Gathers and reports for specified week in the entire record